 A Walled State Within Rome

-The walling of the Vatican City began in the 9thcentury but most of today’s walls (3.2 km in total) date from the 1800s.
+Building the walls of the Vatican City began in the 9thcentury but most of today’s walls (3.2 km in total) date from the 1800s.
 As you walk around you gradually move away from the crowds and into quiet residential areas, but the walls are so high that you rarely get a glimpse of what is behind them.
 But you are frequently reminded that you are on the edge of an unusual country by the appearance of the coats of arms of former popes set into the walls themselves.

 About half way round we were surprised by the sight of a train line leading right into the city, and a goods train waiting to be let into the locked gate.
 It was a reminder that this is a place where people live and work.
 I found out later that the line is a spur from San Pietro station, used mainly to carry freight into the Vatican.
 This is said to be the shortest national railway in the world, with just one station, called – naturally – Stazione Vaticana.